05 February 2023

 Insurer Swiss Re, faced with a third of its staff heading for retirement in the next decade, has introduced a range of flexible options for all staff, not just older workers.
 It has been a considerable success, boosting the company’s reputation as a great place to work, increasing employee retention, and enhancing productivity.

-There is a clear business case to make for retaining an experienced workforce, and an equally compelling argument from the employees’ perspective.
-There are no ‘one-size-fits-all’ answers, but many good options – it is a matter of finding the right solution for your organization.
+There is a clear business case to make for retaining an experienced workforce; and an equally compelling argument from the employees’ perspective.
+There are no ‘one-size-fits-all’ answers, but lots of good options – it is a matter of finding the right solution for your organisation.